-Recommendation Proposed Actions Due Date Responsible Officer Progress in implementation the year that the goods/services are provided.
-This will be followed up with additional training for managers.
-Guidance on the processes and procedures to be followed will be republished.
-The Voyager Newsletter sent out to staff will include articles on the issues identified and the actions that will be required to ensure future compliance.
-Areas of continued non-compliance wi be visited to determine the reasons for any issues.
-January 2020 During the year, regular reports will be run to identify where invoices, purchase orders and goods receipts are not being recorded on a timely basis which will be followed up with the appropriate team and Directorate management team.
-There will be a hard close at a month end prior to the end of the financial year so that a check can be run on ensuring that appropriate procedures are being followed.
-At year end reports will be run to check those invoices paid early in the new year have been accounted for correctly and goods receipting of purchase orders is appropriate.
-Suppliers to be written to to ensure that invoices are sent into the central point as per processes.
+Recommendation Proposed Actions Due Date Responsible Officer Progress in implementation the year that the goods/services a provided.
+This will be followed up with additional training for manage р Guidance on the processes and procedures to be followed will be republished.
+The Voyager Newsletter sent out staff will include articles on the issues identified and the actions will be required to ensure future Areas of continued non-compliance will be visited to determine the reasons for any issues. compliance.
+January 2020 During the year, regular reports where the purchase orders and goods receivare not being recorded on a timely basis which will be followed up where the appropriate team and Director management team.
+There will be a hard close at a meend prior to the end of the financity year so that a check can be run to ensuring that appropriate procedure being followed.
+At year end reports will be run to check those invoices paid early in the new year have been accounted for correctly and goods receipting purchase orders is appropriate. ipts ly vith prate onth ial on ures Suppliers to be written to to ensure that invoices are sent into the central point as per processes.
 Guidance being drafted as a reminder to all BCC and BCT services of processes to be followed in procurement and payment to minimise payment delays.
 Closedown guidance drafted to advise service and finance teams of processes and deadlines for year end, including requirement for appropriate accounting for goods and services deliverd.
 Monitoring reports continuing to be produced and analysed to identify any hot spots in service or system performance.